Sick Leave Abuse: A Chronic Workplace Ill?

 Despite the pressure for perfect attendance to improve customer service and efficiency, employees need equitable sick leave programs for security and overall high performance.
 Yet, some organizations suffer from sick leave abuse, and sick leave abuse translates into lost dollars.

 A Pattern of Sick Leave Abuse

 A pattern of abuse in regard to sick leave typically refers to employees who, over a period of time, have violated the organization’s attendance policy on numerous occasions.
 In order to confidently discipline employees with attendance problems, legal experts say the best bet is to have a clearly written policy that specifies the organization’s standards and employee requirements.

 Be sure to specify that discipline—including termination—may result from repeated sick leave abuse and misuse.
 Keep the policy flexible, since it is virtually impossible to list every single potential offense.
 You also want to retain the flexibility to deal with employee situations individually should the need arise.

 Examples of attendance policy violations include:

-- Number of absences, number of times coming in late, and number of early departures, all of which exceed the attendance policy allotment;
+- Number of absences, number of times coming in late, and the number of early departures, all of which exceed the attendance policy allotment;

 - Failing to get permission for leaving early or coming in late;